develmaycare/python-scripttease/docs/source/topics-configuration.rst

 - ``comment``: A comment regarding the command.
 - ``condition``: A condition for execution.
 For example, ``! -f /path/to/some/file.txt``
 - ``cd``: The path from which a command should be executed.
-- ``environments``: A string or list of strings indicating the operational environments in which the command runs.
+- ``environments``: A string or list of comma-separated strings indicating the operational environments in which the command runs.
 This is *not* used by default, but may be used to programmatically filter commands for a specific environment.
 For example, development versus live.
 - ``prefix``: A statement to be added prior to executing the command.
 - ``register``: A variable name to which the the success or failure (exit code) of the statement is captured.
 - ``shell``: The shell used to run the commands.
 For example, ``/bin/bash``.
 This is generally not important, but can be a problem when attempting to execute some commands (such as Django management commands).
 - ``stop``: ``True`` indicates no other commands should be executed if the given command fails.
 - ``sudo``: ``True`` indicates the command should be automatically prefixed with ``sudo``.
 If provided as a string, the command is also prefixed with a specific user name.
 - ``tags``: A list of tags used to classify the command.

 Defining an "Itemized" Command